Information for Graduates

 - Careers Resources – A variety of online resources to assist you with planning your career and landing your perfect position.

-- Workshops and Events – A range of events to develop your skills from careers advisers and employers.
+- Workshops and Events – A range of events to enhance your skills delivered by employability advisers and employers.

-- Bangor Prospects – The University’s Student Employment Bureau advertising graduate vacancies and opportunities.
+- Bangor TARGETconnect – The University’s Student Employment Bureau advertising graduate vacancies and opportunities.

 Enterprise and Self Employment – Do you have an idea for a business or entrepreneurial skills you wish to develop?
 B-Enterprising offers a range of services to support business start-ups.